pwr-Solaar/Solaar/docs/capabilities.md

 connect via a USB cable or via bluetooth can be determined by their USB or Bluetooth product ID.

-Even something as fundamental as pairing works differently for different receivers.
+# Pairing and Unpairing

+Solaar is able to pair and unpair devices with receivers as supported by the device and receiver.

 For Unifying receivers, pairing adds a new paired device, but only if there is an open slot on the receiver.
 So these receivers need to be able to unpair devices that they have been paired with or else they will not have any open slots for pairing.
 Some other receivers, like the